Field Research at CO2 Seeps

 Coral reef and seagrass ecosystems at this site have had a lifetime of exposure to elevated levels of carbon dioxide (CO2) allowing scientists to study them under natural conditions.
 The seeps also provide a unique opportunity to study how natural tropical marine ecosystems may adapt and how organisms may acclimatise after life-long exposure to high CO2.

 Coral reefs in Milne Bay Province at ambient CO2 (top) and one at one of the CO2 seeps exposed to elevated CO2 (bottom).
 The lack of structural complexity in the coral community leads to substantial losses in reef biodiversity.
 Photos: Sam Noonan, AIMS.

-"These experiments and field trips are essential to study at first-hand what is occurring in nature when more and more CO2 from the atmosphere mixes with water," said AIMS research scientist, Dr Katharina Fabricius.
+"The seeps are a ‘natural laboratory’ to study what is occurring in nature when more and more CO2 from the atmosphere dissolves in water," said AIMS research scientist, Dr Katharina Fabricius.

-"We have found that ocean acidification will select large boulder-like coral over structurally complex branching (leaf-like) corals, which are the home of many species like crabs, shrimps and sea stars.
-As a result, OA has a domino effect: as the habitat structure decreases, the animals that live and hide in their nook sand crannies find it far harder to survive, simply because they cannot hide from predators," explained Dr Fabricius.
+"We have found that ocean acidification will select large boulder-like coral, over branching (bushy) corals that are the home of many species like fish, crabs, shrimps and sea stars.
+As a result, ocean acidification has a domino effect: as the habitat structure decreases, the animals that live and hide in their nooks and crannies find it far harder to survive, simply because they cannot hide from predators," explained Dr Fabricius.